wymp/ts-simple-interfaces/packages/ts-simple-interfaces/README.md

 package) along with a collection of concrete implementations (defined in other packages prefaced with `simple-`) that allow you to write code that is highly portable and highly testable.

-The idea is that your code should always use the _simple interfaces,_ for function argument types and return types, and that you should then pass in the concrete implementations that you wish to use.
+The idea is that your code should always use the _simple interfaces,_ for function argument types, and that you should then pass in the concrete implementations that you wish to use.

 For example, your application may require an HTTP client, like Axios or Request Promise Native.